 Typically degree-seeking international students will come to study on an F-1 student visa and exchange students on a J-1 Exchange Visitor visa.
-To apply for an F-1 or J-1 visa, the student will need a 1-20 or DS-

-2019 immigration documents, respectively.
-Occasionally international students may study on other visa classifications, depending on their situation, so please check with an OISS advisor (Ben Colston, bcolston@rice.edu) if you plan to stay on your current visa classification.
+To apply for an F-1 or J-1 visa, the student will need a 1-20 or DS-2019 immigration documents, respectively.
+Occasionally international students may study on other visa classifications, depending on their situation, so please check with an OISS advisor if you plan to stay on your current visa classification.